Back To School Tips (College Edition)

 Find your people.

-This looks like roommates, classmates, professors, and grown people who work on campus.
-And you need a healthy balance of both.
+Your people may be roommates, classmates, professors, and/or grown people who work on campus.
+And you need a healthy balance of all of them.
 Your friends and roommates aren’t equipped to answer all of your questions because they have their own things to deal with and your grown supporters may not be the people you want to share your shenanigans with, but find them all anyway.
+Don’t be surprised if your people group looks different than it did in high school (maybe try to make that a goal… being different than before).

 It might be your fault.

-Before you assume there is someone to blame for a problem in your life, investigate what your role was.
-A professor may give a hard test, but it’s not all his fault when you could have studied more.
-Not everything that happens to you is someone else’s fault.
-It’s just not possible, so find your own fault and own it.
+*I recognize this is not true in all college-related circumstances and do not condone victim blaming in any way.* Before you assume there is someone to blame for a problem in your life, investigate what your role was.
+For example, a professor may give a hard test, but it’s not all his fault when you could have studied more.
+Not everything that happens to you is someone else’s fault, and often you could have made different choices to affect an outcome.

-And mom and dad: Don’t jump on the bandwagon.
+And mom and dad: Don’t jump on the bandwagon and throw blame.
 Ask good questions and get all sides of a story.
 Your baby angel makes mistakes and should own those mistakes.

 It’s ok to change your mind.